jimbojimih/5.Music-Player-by-Mood/README.md

 - To install the necessary modules, enter the command (preferably in a virtual environment) - pip install python-mpv ytmusicapi PyQt6 youtube-dl pyinstaller

-- Download the library required for MPV to work here https://sourceforge.net/projects/mpv-player-windows/files/libmpv/ The library must be placed in the "dlls" folder in the project folder. yt-dlp.exe required for ytmusicapi to work, download here https://github.com/yt-dlp/yt-dlp
+- Download the library required for MPV to work here https://sourceforge.net/projects/mpv-player-windows/files/libmpv/ The library must be placed in the "dlls" folder in the project folder. yt-dlp.exe required for MPV(ytdl=True) to work, download here https://github.com/yt-dlp/yt-dlp

 - The code is completely ready to build with pyinstaller.
 To do this, enter the command